dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T899: Charities demonstrate transparency and accountability.
+### T899: Charities are transparent and accountable compared to social security.

 |Support|
 |---|